instructure/canvas-lms/doc/api/lti_window_post_message.md

 **Note: Previous versions of this documentation recommended always sending messages to `window.top`.**
 **This is no longer recommended, as tools should target the parent window they are embedded in.**

-If the LTI tool is launched in a iframe, as is most common, then postMessages should be sent to the window embedding the LTI tool (usually accessible by `window.parent`).
+If the LTI tool is launched in an iframe, as is most common, then postMessages should be sent to the window embedding the LTI tool (usually accessible by `window.parent`).
 However, if the tool is launched in a new tab, window, or popup, then postMessages should be directed to `window.opener`.
 The examples will use `window.parent`, but in practice, the target recipient can sometimes also be `window.opener`.